kalebvandersys/cs408-final-project/README.md

 # Final Project

+##
+How to run:
+Clone repo and use either live preview or open in browser, Chrome recommended.

 ## Project Spec

 For my final project I am going to create a website for an apartment complex.
 It will have a reviews page, a comment page, a photos page, and a home page.